September birthstone: Sapphire

 Fit for a king

-Deep blue sapphires have a long association with royalty (possibly contributing to the naming of the color “royal blue”).
-Royal blue sapphires were worn by medieval kings, who believed the gemstones would protect them from their enemies.
+Deep blue sapphires have a long association with royalty and this has possibly contributed to the naming of the color ‘royal blue’.
+Medieval kings wore royal blue sapphires, believing the gemstones would protect them from their enemies.
 French Emperor Napoleon Bonaparte gave his beloved wife Josephine a sapphire engagement ring in 1796.
 The ring featured a pear-shaped sapphire next to a pear-shaped diamond facing opposite directions, on a simple gold band, and sold at auction for nearly a million dollars in 2013.

-The most talked-about royal sapphire in more recent times is the engagement ring given by Prince Charles to Princess Diana in 1981, and now worn by Kate Middleton, Duchess of Cambridge.
+The engagement ring given by Prince Charles to Princess Diana in 1981, and now worn by Kate Middleton, Duchess of Cambridge, is the most talked-about royal sapphire in more recent times.
 It features a 12-carat oval blue sapphire surrounded by diamonds.

 Tougher than tough